overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

 # Why Unit test

-- Unit testing is not to find bugs, it's behavior documentation in the form of Code
+Unit testing is not to find bugs, it's behavior documentation in the form of Code.
-- Strive to achieve behavior coverage, not statement coverage
+One should Strive to achieve behavior coverage, not statement coverage

 # What makes Unit testing difficult?

-- There are so many [test anti-patterns](www.digitaltapestry.net/testify/manual/AntiPatterns.html), but obviously we cannot cover all these in this talk; you may refer to these resources for cited for in-depth explanation.
+There are so many [test anti-patterns](www.digitaltapestry.net/testify/manual/AntiPatterns.html), you may refer to the [resources](#resources) cited for in-depth explanation.
-- We are going to focus on a few primary factors, that are prevalent across almost all code bases and simply correcting them gives us maximum returns.
+We are going to focus on a few primary factors, that are prevalent across almost all code bases and simply correcting them gives us maximum returns.

 ## Code Smells

-- `void` methods make it really difficult to test, as you don't give you back any result to assert.
+- `void` methods are hard to test, as they don't give you back any result to assert.
 Asserting on statements like no.of times, a statement got executed is very brittle
 - `static` methods that are not static and mutate state and do side-effects are not really __Static__

 ## Bad Design